Second Battle of Petersburg: June 18

 Heavy Artillery Regiment, 900 men that had been converted from essentially garrison duty manning artillery to be infantrymen at the start of the Overland Campaign.
 The regiment quickly lost 632 men in the assault, the heaviest single-battle loss of any regiment during the entire war.

 Aftermath

 Having achieved almost no gains from four days of assaults, Meade ordered his army to dig in.
 Union casualties were 11,386 (1,688 killed, 8,513 wounded, 1,185 missing or captured), Confederate 4,000 (200 killed, 2,900 wounded, 900 missing or captured).
 Grant's opportunity to take Petersburg easily had been lost, but Lee, who arrived at Petersburg around noon on June 18, was unable to prevent the Union army from laying siege to the city.
 The siege would last until April 1865.

+Preservation

+The Petersburg National Battlefield covers only part of the battlegrounds around Petersburg.
+The American Battlefield Trust and its partners have preserved 131 additional acres of the Petersburg battlefield through mid-2023.